Heijō Palace: Former audience hall

 The Great Hall of State (大極殿, Daigokuden) was the most important state building in the palace.
 It was facing south at the northern end of the compound.
-It was the largest building, measuring 20 × 44 × 27 m 44 metres in width and 20 metres in depth, with a height of 27 metres.
-The hall was thought to have been a two-storey Chinese-style structure with a hipped and gabled roof, and an open front façade having no doors.
+It was the largest building, measuring 20 by 44 by 27 meters (66 ft × 144 ft × 89 ft).
+The hall was thought to have been a two-story Chinese-style structure with a hipped and gabled roof, and an open front façade having no doors.

 No data directly indicating the audience hall's true appearance have survived.
 For the reconstruction, locations of the pillars were inferred through reference to the building's remains at Kuni-kyō, to where it had been relocated.
 For the upper part of the building, research was conducted on the main hall of Hōryū-ji, the eastern pagoda of Yakushi-ji, and other buildings that survived from the Nara period.
 The depiction of the Heian Palace audience hall depicted in the Nenchu gyoji emaki (Illustrated scroll of annual events and ceremonies) was also consulted.

 The reconstruction was started in 2001 and completed in 2010.
 For the reconstruction, Japanese cypress wood was used.
 The building's pillars and beams were painted in vermilion, the walls in white, the roof with ceramic tiles.
-The upper part of the interior of the hall was painted with symbols of the Chinese zodiac such as the Tiger, the Horse and the Ox alongside the walls, and floral pattern on the ceiling.
+The upper part of the interior of the hall was painted with symbols of the Chinese zodiac such as the Tiger, the Horse, and the Ox alongside the walls, and floral pattern on the ceiling.
 The paintings were executed by the renowned painter Atsushi Uemura based on designs from the Nara period.

 Takamikura

 In the middle of the audience hall was the emperor's throne, called Takamikura (高御座).
-This was an important item that symbolised the imperial office, and at state events such as the enthronement and New Year's Day ceremonies the emperor proceeded to the audience hall and took his seat on the throne.
+This was an important item that symbolised the imperial office, and at state events such as the enthronement and New Year's Day ceremonies, the emperor proceeded to the audience hall and took his seat on the throne.
 Nobles lined up in the inner court south of the hall and paid their respect.

 With no records of the construction or design of the Takamikura of the Nara period, the details are unknown.
-The reconstructed model of the Takamikura was made after experts consulted various literature and historical materials, and based on the throne in the Kyoto Imperial Palace which dates to the Taishō era.
+The reconstructed model of the Takamikura was made after experts consulted various literature and historical materials, and was based on the throne in the Kyoto Imperial Palace, which dates to the Taishō era.
 Details of the design and patterns were created by referring to materials such as the treasure of the Shōsōin repository.